-P2/GH Activity Cı urrent Sta tus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Develop BMPs to control dust and suspended solids in runoff from unpaved roads and parking lots.
+P2/GH Activity C urrent Sta itus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Develop BMPs to control dust and suspended solids in runoff from unpaved roads and parking lots.
 A list of unpaved roads and parking lots will be created (2010-2011).
-FY 2011-2012 (mid-year) ~ √ The use of coal tar emulsions to seal asphalt surfaces will be prohibited, as required in the permit.
+FY 2011-2012 (mid-year) ~ ~ The use of coal tar emulsions to seal asphalt surfaces will be prohibited, as required in the permit.
 Plan reviews for construction and renovation projects involving asphalt will include comments from EHS-AA prohibiting the use of coal tar emulsions for U-M projects.
 Comments on construction and renovation projects are kept on file at the EHS-AA office.
-FY 2009-2010 (annual) √ ✓ Incremental annual reduction in the use of salt for de-icing to reach 50% reduction based on an average annual use of 2600 tons per year at UMAA from 1989 to 1999.
+FY 2009-2010 (annual) ~ ~ Incremental annual reduction in the use of salt for de-icing to reach 50% reduction based on an average annual use of 2600 tons per year at UMAA from 1989 to 1999.
 The quantity of salt used for deicing will be tracked on an annual basis.
-FY 2008-2009 (annual) √ √ √ Salt usage is quantified annually and will be provided in the annual report.
-Increase the use of alternative de-icers annually to replace/supplement salt use.
+FY 2008-2009 (annual) ~ ~ ~ • Salt usage is quantified annually and will be provided in the ann ual report. • • Increase the use of alternative de-icers annually to replace/supplement salt use.
 The quantity of alternative de-icers will be tracked on an annual basis.
-FY 2008-2009 (annual) ✓ √ ✓ The usage of alternative de-icers is quantified annually and will be p provided in the an nual re eport.
+FY 2008-2009 (annual) ~ ~ ~ • The usage of alternative de-icers is quantified annually and will be provided in the e annu al report.
 All applicators (technicians) will be trained in pesticide and fertilizer use.
 The number of pesticide and fertilizer technicians will be tracked on an annual basis.
-FY 2008-2009 (annual) ✓ √ ✓ Applicable staff are certified Pesticide Applicators and routinely attermaintain their certification.
-There are approximately 80 staff current There are also five staff certified in Integrated Pest Management. ors.
-Eliminate the need for vegetative replacement due to salt damage to the maximum extent practicable.
+FY 2008-2009 (annual) ~ ~ ~ • Applicable staff are certified Pesticide Applicators and routinely maintain their certification.
+There are approximately 75 staff cu Applicators.
+There are also six staff certified in Integrated Pest N rrently certified a ; to Eliminate the need for vegetative replacement due to salt damage to the maximum extent practicable.
 The need for replacement vegetation will be tracked for subsequent reporting.
-FY 2008-2009 (annual) √ √ ✓ Vegetation replacement due to salt damage is quantified annually an nd will be provide d in th e annual re eport.
-P2/GH-3 Fleet Maintenance The U-M owns and operates a large fleet of vehicles, including buses an Transportation & Parking.
-The U-M also owns and operates a fleet of e rototillers that is maintained by Custodial & Grounds Services.
-All vehicles maintained to ensure proper and effective operation as well as prevent in quipment, includi icles and equipme ng law nt are n mowers regularly In 2010-2012, Develop SWPPPs for all fleet maintenance and storage yards/facilities at U-M. FY 2012-2013 (mid-year) ✓ ✓
+FY 2008-2009 (annual) ~ ~ ~ Vegetation replacement due to salt damage is quantified annuall report. y and will be prov vided i in the annu ıal P2/GH-3 Fleet Maintenance The U-M owns and operates a large fleet of vehicles, including buses and cars, that is maintained by Logistics, Transportation & Parking.
+The U-M also owns and operates a fleet of equipment, including lawn mowers and rototillers that is maintained by Custodial & Grounds Services.
+All vehicles and equipment are regularly maintained to ensure proper and effective operation as well as prevent impacts on storm water quality.
+In 2010-2012, Develop SWPPPs for all fleet maintenance and storage yards/facilities at U-M. FY 2012-2013 (mid-year) ~ ~